-* The out-of-pocket expenses for clients who have a doctor’s referral (mental health care plan) is approximately $55 to $65.
+* The out-of-pocket expenses for clients who have a doctor’s referral (mental health care plan) is approximately $45 to $55 or $15.50 with a healthcare/pension card.
 Please see further information about Medicare rebates below.

 It is not necessary to have a referral to see a psychologist but you may prefer to seek one as you may be eligible for rebates from Medicare.
 You may also be eligible for funding under different referral guidelines (see below).

 Session Length – approximately 50 min